 The MCAT requirement for admission into Upstate’s MD program is waived for individuals who are accepted into the program.

-- Students applying for first-year/freshmen admission at SUNY Poly should indicate interest in the Accelerated Scholars Program (ASP) with Upstate on the Common Application and on the SUNY Application.
+- Students applying for first-year admission at SUNY Poly should indicate interest in the Accelerated Scholars Program (ASP) with Upstate on the Common Application or on the SUNY Application.

 - Students must be accepted to a BS or BA program at SUNY Poly to be considered for the ASP.
 Please note that acceptance into SUNY Poly does not guarantee acceptance to the ASP with Upstate.